miztiik/stream-data-processor/README.md

         python3 kinesis_producer.py
         ```

-    - Goto your cloudwatch dashboard and open the newsly created `stream-processor` dashboard, You should be able to see something like this,
+    - Goto your cloudwatch dashboard and open the newly created `stream-processor` dashboard, You should be able to see something like this,

         ![miztiik-stream-data-processor-cloudwatch-dashboard](images/miztiik-stream-data-processor-architecture-cloudwatch-black.png)